 Here in Myrtle Beach, we enjoy a much milder winter than many experience further North.
 Even in January, we’ll see temperatures in the 60s on occasion!
 But as we head into January and February, it’s a good time to explore some of the great indoor activities the Myrtle Beach area has to offer.
 This quick list of favorites also doubles as good rainy day activities if you see a cloudy forecast while on vacation.

 Probably one of the more well-known and popular indoors attractions in our area, there is a lot to love about Ripley’s Aquarium.
-We actually visited over Christmas break and noticed a penguin exhibit was coming soon, so we’ll certainly be back again before long.
+The new Penguin Exhibit is a must-see for the whole family!
 From the Planet Jellies exhibit to the live show at Rainbow Rock, I always learn something new.
 It’s easy to navigate with children, holds their attention and offers lots of hands-on learning opportunities.
 Well worth the cost of admission, but make sure you check their website or local papers before going as you can usually find at least a $5 off coupon.
-Lastly, I just noticed they began selling adult beverages (beer) on the main floor of the aquarium, so it might even make for a fun afternoon date one day in our near future.
-For more information, check them out online at www.ripleyaquariums.com.
+Lastly, check out their events calendar for fun activities on weekends throughout the months of January and February.
+For more information, the Ripley's Aquarium website.

 Myrtle Beach Art Museum